MinecraftModDevelopment/Modding-Resources/eclipse.md

 - [FAQ How do I run Eclipse?](https://wiki.eclipse.org/FAQ_How_do_I_run_Eclipse%3F)
 - [FAQ How do I increase the heap size available to Eclipse?](https://wiki.eclipse.org/FAQ_How_do_I_increase_the_heap_size_available_to_Eclipse%3F)
 - [FAQ How do I increase the permgen size available to Eclipse?](https://wiki.eclipse.org/FAQ_How_do_I_increase_the_permgen_size_available_to_Eclipse%3F)

+- Note #1: Must be started with -vm to work on 64 bit, or newer java (upto 8.x)